0xPolygon/polygon-docs/docs/pos/how-to/operate-validator-node/topup-heimdall-fee.md

 The easiest way is via the [Polygon Staking UI](https://staking.polygon.technology/account).

 You can also do it manually by following the steps below.
-This requires basic Etherscan knowledge and key details like the Validator signer address.
+This requires basic Etherscan knowledge and key details like the validator signer address.

 1. Head over to [Etherscan.io](https://etherscan.io)